ibm-js/decor/docs/Observable.md

 With `ObservableArray.observe()`, change records are translated to a synthetic version representing array splice where applicable.
 It makes `ObservableArray.observe()` compatible to ES7 [`Array.observe()`](http://wiki.ecmascript.org/doku.php?id=harmony:observe) except the following conditions:

-* Any of splices are adjacent or intersect; `ObservableArray.observe()` attemps to merge them.
-If makes what liaison or your applicatoin do with the callback, e.g. DOM updates, more efficient.
+* Any of splices are adjacent or intersect; `ObservableArray.observe()` attempts to merge them.
+It makes what liaison or your application do with the callback, e.g. DOM updates, more efficient.
 * Result of `ObserableArray#reverse()`; [`Array.observe()`](http://wiki.ecmascript.org/doku.php?id=harmony:observe) emits "update" type of change records for array entries.
 * Result of `ObserableArray#sort()`; [`Array.observe()`](http://wiki.ecmascript.org/doku.php?id=harmony:observe) emits "update" type of change records for array entries.